msvalina/msvalina.github.io/content/behavior-and-environment.rst

 It's year 2009, Satoshi Nakamoto just gave birth to Bitcoin.
 It's third semester at my University journey.
 I'm more happy about running Ubuntu then learning.
-Most importantly, slowely but surely, I'm on path to say good bye to my childhod developmental trauma.

-As I breath more fully I'm more open to new experiences.
-Soon after friend of mine suggests and helps me install Arch Linux OS.
+Around that time friend of mine suggests and helps me install Arch Linux OS.
 It's the coolest operating system for wannabe hacker at the time.
 Cool thing about it is that you have to construct it by yourself.
 Like Lego's.

 This was huge change!
 Until that moment my knowledge about Linux like OS was more theoretical then practical.
 That started to change